inf380p/fall2021/_posts/vannyyeh/2021-10-20-vannyyeh-trinket-post.md

 ---
 layout: post
-author: <yourgithubname>
+author: vannyyeh
-title: " Vanny's trinket post"
+title: "Vanny's trinket post"
 ---

 Here's an example about the list and dictionary: